Tits metric: Definition of the Tits metric

 The Tits metric dT is the length metric associated to the angular metric, that is for any two boundary points, the Tits distance between them is the infimum of lengths of all the curves on the boundary that connect them measured in the angular metric.
-If there is no such curve with finite length, the Tits distance between the two points is defined as infinity.
+If there is no such curve with finite length, the Tits distance between the two points is infinite.

 The ideal boundary of X equipped with the Tits metric is called the Tits boundary, denoted as ∂TX.